drenn08/to-do-service-au25/assignments/to-do-example_drenn08.md

 ## Postman example

-The Postman example provided in the Assignment 5.3 demo.
+This example shows how to retrieve all task ID 3 from the To-Do Service API using Postman.

 ### Request